opqdonut/ifp2018-exercises/README.md

         $ stack runhaskell W0Test.hs

     This should print `Everything seems to be OK!`.
-If you see any errors, you might not have a problem with your Haskell installation.
+If you see any errors, you might have a problem with your Haskell installation.

 4. Now you can edit `W1.hs` and see how well you did by running